|

 What happened next is rather startling; Canton First Selectman Dick Barlow asked

-them to Canton!
-The Congressman’s office then turned its back on Summit and
+transfer them to Canton!
+The Congressman’s office and Mr. Barlow then turned

-introduced a bill that proposes to pirate Summit’s good work and give the
+their back on Summit and introduced a bill that proposed to pirate Summit’s good

-licenses to the Town.
-Last year bills HR 4451 and companion bill S 3532 passed
+In 2010, bills HR 4451 and companion bill S 3532 passed

 In a nutshell, our governmental system has let down a local renewable energy